|Origins||Settled by Archibald Clybourne in 1823 and annexed in 1889|

 In the year 1889 Lincoln Park was officially annexed into the City Of Chicago.
 After the fire Lincoln Park experienced the migration of Polish, Romanian, Italian, Hungarian and Slovak working class residents that settled along the west side of Lincoln Park which gave the neighborhood a working class element.

 In the 1930s the working class element of Lincoln Park became downtrodden by the Great Depression era and homes and apartment buildings began to be neglected for repairs and renewal.
-The area would continue to see some deterioration in west Lincoln Park through the 1940s and 1950s.
+The area would continue to see some deterioration in west Lincoln Park especially through the 1940s and 1950s.
 The earliest wave of Puerto Rican migration moved into this western part of the neighborhood in the late 1940s and early 1950s.

-In the year 1959 when construction caused urban displacement in the Near West Side neighborhood, scores of more Puerto Rican migrants moved into the west side of Lincoln Park.
+In the year 1959 when construction caused urban displacement in the Near West Side neighborhood, scores of more Puerto Rican migrants moved into the west side of Lincoln Park primarily.
 The destruction of the “La Clark” settlement in the old Town section of the Near North Side neighborhood also brought more Puerto Ricans to Lincoln Park.
 The more deteriorated homes and apartments made for cheaper rent which was great for the poorer Puerto Rican migrants, but as soon as they arrived they were met with animosity and hate from those that wanted the area to remain an all-white neighborhood, this led to the formation of one of the earlier Puerto Rican street gangs the “Young Lords.”

 Lincoln Park is on this list because it is the motherland of the Young Lords and the major Latin King section originated by King Richie and was a major site of Simon City Royals and Insane Unknowns.
 The neighborhood had its gangster days on the west side of this community, and the notorious Julia C. Lathrop projects lie partially within the borders of Lincoln Park at the intersection of Clybourne, Damen and Diversey which became the site of more gang problems with the Insane Deuces and Latin Kings street gangs.
 Currently gang activity is extremely minimal to non-existent in this neighborhood.